wickstudio/wick.db/readme.md

 - **Security**: Ensure sensitive data is encrypted if necessary, and manage access appropriately.
 - **Modular Design**: Structure your application to separate database logic from business logic for maintainability.
 - **Logging**: Use appropriate log levels to monitor your application without overwhelming your logs.
+- **Stay Updated**: Keep WickDB and its dependencies updated to benefit from the latest features and security patches.

 ---